gituser10291010/media-library-structure-backup/README.md

 ## What Gets Copied

-The script will copy files such as:
+The script will copy all other files such as:
 - Subtitle files (`.srt`, `.sub`, `.vtt`, etc.)
 - Metadata files (`.nfo`, `.xml`, etc.)
 - Thumbnail and poster images (`.jpg`, `.png`, `.gif`, etc.)